haokeyingxiao/haoke/UPGRADE-6.4.md

 ## How to consider Bootstrap v5

-Because of the breaking changes inside Bootstrap v5 you will find several places with backward-compatibility code in the Shopware platform.
+Because of the breaking changes inside Bootstrap v5 you will find several places with backward-compatibility code in the Haoke platform.
 This code is being used to already provide the Bootstrap v5 implementation while keeping the Bootstrap v4 implementation for backward-compatibility.
 Depending, if you are an app/theme developer or a platform contributor you need to adapt the backward-compatibility for your use case.